KENV-DT: NBC affiliation

 The station signed on March 27, 1997, as KENV, a semi-satellite of KRNV.
 The creation of KENV extended the coverage of the NBC affiliate in Reno into Northeastern Nevada.
 It is the only full-powered television station in Elko.

 On November 22, 2013, Sinclair Broadcast Group announced the acquisition of KRNV's non-license assets, for $26 million.
 On December 19, it was announced that Cunningham Broadcasting would acquire the license assets of KRNV and KENV for $6.5 million.
-Sinclair could not buy KENV-DT outright because it is located in the Salt Lake City DMA, in which Sinclair already owns a duopoly (formed by CBS affiliate KUTV and MyNetworkTV affiliate KMYU).
+Sinclair could not buy KENV-DT outright because it is located in the Salt Lake City DMA, in which Sinclair already owned a duopoly (formed by CBS affiliate KUTV and MyNetworkTV affiliate KMYU).
 The sale was approved on September 22, 2017, and was completed on January 9, 2018.

 Loss of NBC affiliation, switch to Comet and TBD/Roar

 On December 14, 2017, KENV announced that it was unable to renew its affiliation agreement with NBC, which was set to expire on December 31, and that it would become an affiliate of the Sinclair-owned science-fiction network Comet on January 1, 2018.
 The last NBC program on KENV was New Year's Eve with Carson Daly at 11:35 p.m.
 Pacific Time on December 31.
 KENV also announced that it would shut down its news department; its last newscast aired on December 22.
-The move left KSL-TV (channel 5) as the sole NBC affiliate for the entire Salt Lake City market; similar moves have been made by the network since 2014 with WMGM-TV in Wildwood, New Jersey, and WHAG-TV (now WDVM-TV) in Hagerstown, Maryland, in both cases to protect network owned stations WCAU in Philadelphia and WRC-TV in Washington, D.C., respectively.
+The move left KSL-TV (channel 5) as the sole NBC affiliate for the entire Salt Lake City market; similar moves had been made by the network since 2014 with WMGM-TV in Wildwood, New Jersey, and WHAG-TV (now WDVM-TV) in Hagerstown, Maryland, in both cases to protect network owned stations WCAU in Philadelphia and WRC-TV in Washington, D.C., respectively.
 KENV general manager Amie Chapman stated that the loss of the affiliation "makes our local news operation financially infeasible."
 The Elko Television District said that it would rebroadcast KRNV-DT on a translator "until we know for sure what the plans of KSL are."
 NBC then informed the district on December 21 that as of January 1, KSL "will be the only NBC affiliate in Elko County authorized to carry the NBC programming and brand," which district chairman Paul Gardner interpreted as a cease and desist order.
 By January 12, KSL was being broadcast on one of the Elko Television District's transmitters, and has since been expanded to three other transmitters in the area.